What to Expect when you arrive

 Simplicity – We try not to let the means and methods overshadow the meaning and the message (1 Corinthians 14:15-17).
 The scriptures teach us that our services are an opportunity to encounter God and build each other up.
 In our judgement elaborate productions can distract us from these vital connections.
 We also strive to strike a mood of reverent joy.
 Reverence because we have come before the Lord of heaven and earth.
 Joy because of the great things He has done for us.

 Singing – We sing psalms, hymns and spiritual songs (Ephesians 5:19, Colossians 3:16).
+These will be sung a cappella (without the accompaniment of musical instruments) We sing in this manner because it follows the pattern of the first century church and is the only kind of music authorised in the New Testament for worship.
 We encourage the entire congregation to join in this time of praise and worship as it gives us the opportunity to express ourselves to God and encourage one another.

 Preaching – We listen to a message from the Bible.
 The Bible is the primary means by which God communicates with us and so preaching is an opportunity to hear the word of Christ.
 Through preaching we learn about the nature and work of God.
 We receive instruction in how to live our lives as God would have us.
 And, we are given hope and comfort by hearing the promises that God has made to us (2 Timothy 3:16-17).